rundeck/docs/docs/learning/howto/groovy-plugin.md

 In this how-to guide we will develop a basic groovy-based notification plugin on Rundeck Community.

-_Note: The same instructions are applicable for PagerDuty’s commercial products (Process Automation and Runbook Automation)._
+_Note: The same instructions are applicable for PagerDuty Process Automation._

 ## What is a Rundeck Notification?